TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-suse.md

 ## Troubleshooting

 Details about the cause of the termination are written to system event logs and possibly memory dumps.
-To invesigate further, see the SUSE article [Troubleshooting Application Crash or Core Dump](https://www.suse.com/support/kb/doc/?id=7004526).<br>
+To investigate further, see the SUSE article [Troubleshooting Application Crash or Core Dump](https://www.suse.com/support/kb/doc/?id=7004526).<br>

 ## Redundancy and health